 Homonyms in Medical Language

 When I was in college, I wrote a letter to my physician father that we were studying blood, including urethrocytes, in physiology class.
-Understanding I meant erythrocytes, he was amused and I was confused, but it resulted in no harm.

-Later in my medical training, my earlier misuse of urethrocytes was put into perspective when I learned about medical homonyms – terms that sound the
+Later in my medical training, my earlier misuse of urethrocytes was put into perspective when I learned about medical homonyms – terms that sound the same but have different meanings.
+I also became aware of the importance of using them correctly to avoid harmful errors.

 Homographs

-Examples of Medical Homographs
+Medical Language Homographs

-• pertaining to the neck, as in cervical vertebra
+cervical –pertaining to the neck, as in cervical vertebra

-• pertaining to the lowest segment of the uterus, the uterine cervix
+cervical – pertaining to the lowest segment of the uterus, the uterine cervix

 Homophones

-Examples of Medical Homophones
+Medical Language Homophones

 ileum – the last section of the small intestine, between the jejunum and the colon